emc211/optane-kdb-report/README.md

 ## Testing Framework

-The framework was designed to mimic a typical kdb market data capture platform and then observe and record system latency.
+The framework was designed to mimic a typical kdb+ market data capture platform and then observe and record system latency.
 A command line flag would tell the framework if it should start its RDB in DRAM or Optane.
 The capture section of the framework is largely base on the standard [tick architecture](https://github.com/KxSystems/kdb-tick)

 The framework simulates the volume and velocity of market data processed on March 9th 2020.
 It prestressed the RDB with 65 million records, and then sends 48,000 updates per second for the next 30 minutes, split between trades and quotes in a 1:10 ratio.

 A tickerplant (tp) consumed this feed and on a timer distributed the messages to an aggregation engine which aggregated stats to a minute and daily level before publishing them back to the tickerplant.
 The RDB consumes the raw and aggregated data.
-On a separate configurable timer, the monitor process queries the RDB and measures all of the below, considered to be a "typical kdb query":
+On a separate configurable timer, the monitor process queries the RDB and measures all of the below, considered to be a "typical kdb+ query":

 - Max trade / quote latency (time between the tick being generated in the feed process and being accessible via a query to the RDB)
 - Max aggregated trade / quote stats latency (as above - but also including the time for the aggregation engine to perform it's calculations and publish the results)